 Salmon Cabbage Yogurt Traybake

 Baked salmon fillets with savoy cabbage wedges coated in a light yogurt herb sauce — a simple, low-carb sheet pan dinner ready in under 30 minutes.
+Perfect for a slow blood sugar response thanks to the protein-rich salmon and fibre-packed cabbage.

 Ingredients